nhungbi/django-queries/README.md

 ```

+Note: Please feel free to edit the Python package versions in the `requirements.txt` file to get your Django project to run if your running into errors installing the `requirements.txt` file.

 ## Release 1: Pass the Tests

 Once you've setup the app, your goal is to get all the tests passing. `cd` into `ormQueries` and run ` python manage.py test` to see the tests fail.